What Is Teething?

 Child health experts don’t recommend teething necklaces.
-They’re dangerous: They pose a strangulation risk, and a baby can choke if the necklace breaks and she swallows the beads.
+They’re dangerous: They can strangle the baby.
+She also can choke if the necklace breaks and she swallows the beads.

 If you do choose to use one, make sure to:

-- Put it on a wrist or ankle, not around his neck.
+- Put it on a wrist or ankle, not around her neck.

-- Always watch your baby when he is wearing it.
+- Always watch your baby when she's wearing it.

 - Take it away when you aren’t watching your baby, even for a very short time.

 You may have heard that amber teething necklaces release a pain reliever when heated.
 That’s not proven, and doctors say using one is not a good idea.

 Medicine that you rub on your baby’s gums to stop the pain of teething may not help.
 It quickly washes away in the mouth and may numb the back of their throat and make it hard for them to swallow.

 Stay away from over-the-counter teething gels and liquids that have the ingredient benzocaine.
 The FDA says this ingredient shouldn’t be given to children under 2.
 It can cause rare but serious side effects.

-A small dose of a children’s pain reliever, such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin), may help your baby.
+A small dose of a children’s pain reliever, such as acetaminophen or ibuprofen, may help your baby.
 Don’t use ibuprofen for an infant under 6 months old, and ask your doctor before giving her any medication, and use it exactly as the doctor says.